Are you qualified to lead walks for The Bush Club?

 Otherwise, the Bush Club has no prerequisites or tests for leaders.
 You don't need to have attended a training course, but we recommend that you do: they are listed on the Walks Program.

 As you aspire to lead more diverse and challenging walks, then it is useful to consider what further skills you may need.
 For such walks, leaders will have appropriate technical and safety skills (such as navigation and first aid), for which The Bush Club offers regular training opportunities.
 Many leaders maintain their first aid certificate up to date, and a number are qualified in remote area first aid.
-(It’s useful to keep in mind, though, that qualifications don’t necessarily mean competence, and that ultimately every participant on a walk is responsible for his or her own safety.)
+The Bush Club reimburses the cost of this for leaders.

 Every quarter, all members of The Bush Club are invited to submit activities for the published program.
 Submissions are then reviewed and signed off by the committee before publication.
 (Activities can of course be submitted at any time in between, and these are publicised as program updates.)
 Naturally, if there are any questions about what a leader proposes, these are discussed with the individual.
 The Bush Club does have obligations to all its members (as well as to insurers!).
 If certain activities such as abseiling are involved, then the committee needs to have further details of the leader's training and experience.